michaelhu22/nAnimo/README.md

 - dash cytoscape
 - random

+### Files/Folders
 The current usable file is "appClientInterp.py".
 The file "appDynamic.py" is being worked on, to allow dynamic networks to be visualized.

+The "networks" folder contains sample network data, in .tsv format

+The "funcs_notebooks" folder contains archived Jupyter Notebooks (.ipynb), as well as a "functions" folder which contains the library of python function files used in the visualization.

 ## WIP
 This program is currently still a work in progress.
 The network being used is utilizing generated edge weight data, and is a sample network being converged.
 Next steps will allow for full user-input dynamic network visualization and gene specific visualizations, along with other things.

+### Issues
+Please post questions/issues in the issues section

 ## Contact:
 Michael Hu